Police use pepper spray after protesters breach headquarters

-COLUMBUS, Ohio (AP) - Police in Ohio’s capital city used pepper spray on a small group of people who briefly breached outer doors Tuesday night at the agency’s downtown headquarters.
+COLUMBUS, Ohio (AP) - Columbus police used pepper spray on a small group of people who briefly breached outer doors Tuesday night at the agency’s downtown headquarters in Ohio’s capital city.

 The clash followed a largely peaceful protest downtown earlier in the evening where dozens marched after the fatal police shooting a day earlier of a Black man in a hospital emergency room.
+One person was taken into custody.

+“We share the frustrations over police killings of unarmed Black men, and we support nonviolent protests,” Ginther said in a tweet.
+“That does not include breaking into public buildings or violence against officers.
+Let me be clear: Violence and destruction will not be tolerated.”

 Columbus police said Miles Jackson, 27, was the man killed at Mount Carmel St. Ann’s Hospital in suburban Columbus on Monday.

-Events leading to Jackson’s shooting began earlier that day after Westerville officers responded to a report of a man - later identified as Jackson - passed out in a car and then followed medics to the hospital.
-Columbus police were called because Jackson had outstanding domestic violence and weapons warrants in the city.

-Westerville police then initiated a transfer of custody, but during that transfer, “an altercation ensued” at about 2:15 p.m.
-Monday.
-That “resulted in the discharge of firearms” from the Columbus Division of Police and St. Ann’s security officers, according to a joint statement from police and the hospital.

 Immediately after the shooting, Westerville Police Chief Charles Chandler described an “exchange of gunfire” in the emergency room.
-But the joint statement said only that an additional firearm was recovered at the scene.
+But a later joint statement from police and the hospital said only that an additional firearm was recovered at the scene.

-Emergency room staff tried to revive Jackson, who was pronounced dead at the scene, authorities said.
-No officers, hospital staff or physicians were injured, officials said.

-The Ohio Attorney General’s Bureau of Criminal Investigation is leading the investigation into the shooting.

 Sign up for Daily Newsletters